How to Find Your Best Suppliers in India

 Other noteworthy companies that procure hard goods from India include Abbott Laboratories and Eli Lilly (pharmaceuticals), Hewlett-Packard and Apple (electronics components), Ford (automotive), and Gillette, Johnson & Johnson, and Kimberly Clark (household staples).
 It is also worth noting that Tata Motors, which owns luxury brands Jaguar and Range Rover among their own brand’s models, is an Indian company.

 With India’s educated and skilled population base, it makes sense why these prolific companies turn to India for its engineering and manufacturing expertise.
 But India isn’t reserved for large-cap, NYSE-listed corporations with revenues in the billions.
 Small businesses have access to all types of manufacturing options, from PVC pipes, electronics components, furniture, textiles, even apparel.

-Another mentionable challenge is sending payments to India.
+Another mentionable challenge is sending money to India.
 Notwithstanding the lack of transparency with wire transfer fees and costs, the process itself is mired in bureaucracy, subjected to domestic and Indian scrutiny and, if a payment is held up along the way, it can interrupt your own business’s ability to procure goods from India.

-Finding Your Indian Supplier
+Finding your Indian supplier